Owing money or falling behind on repayments can be stressful. The good news is there are steps you can take to get out of debt — and stay out of debt.

 Make savings or cuts

-If you have more money going out than coming in — or if your expenses are higher than you'd like them to be — it's time to make some choices.
-Think about what are:
+Do you have more money going out than coming in?
+Or are your expenses higher than you'd like them to be?
+If so, it's time to make some choices.

 Work out your 'debt money'

-Now you've got your 'debt money' sorted, you're ready to get rolling on your repayments.
+Now you've got your bills prioritised and your debt money sorted, you're ready to get rolling on your repayments.

 The quickest — and most motivating — way to get out of debt is the snowball method.
 You start small, and pay off your debts one by one.
 This is great for paying off credit card or personal loan debt.